kylel5957/about-me/README.md

 I love to play many different things and is passionate about them, some hobbies include

 * Chess
+  * not that good
 * Playing Videogames
+  * 5v5s or battle royales
 * Hanging out with friends
 * Eating
 * And many more